Are these the world’s ugliest houses?

 The dedicated architectural landmark, which was highly celebrated locally, has grey-beige modules stacked on top of one another to form 148 residences.
 We have to say, this one has rather grown on us.

-Feliciano Guimarães / Flickr [CC BY 2.0]
+Feliciano Guimarães/Wikimedia Commons [CC BY 2.0]

 Stone House, Fafe, Portugal